Prosecutors can confront Trump about defamation and fraud ruling if he testifies

-Prosecutors can confront Trump about Carroll sexual abuse verdict and fraud ruling if he testifies in hush money trial
+Prosecutors can confront Trump about defamation and fraud if he testifies in hush money trial

-If he testifies, prosecutors can bring up prior court rulings in his defamation and fraud cases
+If the former president testifies, Manhattan prosecutors are permitted to bring up court rulings in his prior defamation and fraud cases – including the E Jean Carroll cases

-Manhattan prosecutors can question Donald Trump about a blockbuster fraud ruling, gag order violations and defamation verdicts if he chooses to testify in his hush money trial.
+Manhattan prosecutors can question Donald Trump about a blockbuster fraud ruling, gag order violations and the E Jean Carroll defamation verdicts if he chooses to testify in his hush money trial.

 Judge Merchan also will allow prosecutors to bring up his repeat violations of a gag order in a civil trial targeting allegations of fraud in his real estate empire.